strets123/frictionless-pres/PITCHME.md

 ---
 #### Means many things to many people
-+++
+---

-* As a data scientist I want:
+#### As a data scientist I want:
 * Reproducible analyses
 * Reusable, modular code
 * Test-driven data science
 * Package management for data
-+++
+---
-* As a developer I additionally want:
+#### As a developer I additionally want:
 * Architectural guidance
 * Polygot persistence
 * Ability to swap out tools
-+++
+---
-* As an ops person I also want
+#### As an ops person I also want
 * Declarative tools that are easy to containerise
 * Streaming data for low memory usage
 * Consisten data formats across varied customers
 ---
-* Who are Zegami's users?
+#### Who are Zegami's users?
 * People managment - HR and Schools
 * Data scientists
 * Museum curators
 * Scientists
-+++
+---
-* As an evangelist for Zegami I want:
+#### As an evangelist for Zegami I want:
 * Interoperability with customer datastores
 * To do the right thing - open source, open standards
-    * Different user levels
+* Standards that work for both end and CLI tools
-        * Standards should work in the front end too
+* CLI usability for non-coders
 ---

 * Frictionless data provides cross-platform ways of describing and using datasets
     * Data package management
-    * Building blocks for
+    * Building blocks for data
         * import
         * validation
         * processing